What's the Frequency Kenneth?

 This is just one way to practice critical listening and learning frequencies.

-Learning how to listen critically will open up the world of mixing and change the way you hear music.
+When you learn how to listen critically, the world of mixing will open up and it will change the way you hear music.
 You’ll not only know what a kick drum should sound like, you’ll know how to make it sound that way.
 You’ll know how to re-create what you hear in your reference mix and how to make your live mix sound like the record.

 Critical listening can be done anywhere.
 The more you do it the easier it becomes and once you get the hang of it, your mixes will really start to improve.